 5 Contact Center Security Precautions You Should Implement Immediately

 We often say that contact centers are on the front line of customer service.
 They are also on the front line of protecting each customer’s personal and financial information.
-That security challenge is becoming more critical as hackers and scammers become more sophisticated.
+That call center security challenge is becoming more critical as hackers and scammers become more sophisticated.

 - Non-Verbal Information Transfer